CKolkey/ts-node-action/README.md

 If the `cursor` key is present, even with an empty table value, the cursor will be moved to the start of the line where the current node is. the `row` and `col` keys can be used to add/subtract an offset for the final cursor position.

+If `cursor` is a function, it will simply get called without arguments.

-Here's a simplified example of how a function gets called:
+Here's a simplified example of how a node action function gets called:
 ```lua
 local action = node_actions[vim.o.filetype][node:type()]
 local replacement, opts = action(node)